Ja'Marr Chase Player Prop Bets for NFL Week 12 | Cincinnati vs. Pittsburgh 11/28/2021

 Matchup vs. Pittsburgh

-- Chase totaled 65 receiving yards in his one career matchup against the Steelers, 5.5 more than his over/under in Sunday's game.
+- Chase's 65 receiving yards in his single career matchup against the Steelers are 5.5 more than his over/under for Sunday's game.

-- The 258.1 yards per game the Steelers are conceding through the air makes them the NFL's 16th-ranked pass defense.
+- The 258.1 yards per game the Steelers are giving up through the air makes them the NFL's 16th-ranked pass defense.

-- The Steelers' defense is 12th in the league, allowing 1.5 passing touchdowns per game.
+- With 15 passing TDs conceded this season, the Steelers defense is ranked 10th in the league.

 Recent Performances